databrary/design/assisted-curation.md

 - Files do get transcoded upon mass upload.
 - Allow users to upload a spreadsheet of metadata that describes their sessions.
 - Gathers the best person to contact for following up.
+  - at point of contact, probably if there's a person change they can let you know at that point

 ###Views